FarisDelija/vinculum-odoo/qr_code_odoo/README.md

-# Vinculum for Odoo - Digital Business Cards & Lead Capture Module
+# Vinc for Odoo - Digital Business Cards & Lead Capture Module

 **Standalone Odoo Module - Single Purchase | Self-Hosted | Full Control**

-**Vinculum** brings digital business cards and lead capture directly into your Odoo database.
+**Vinc** brings digital business cards and lead capture directly into your Odoo database.
 This is the **standalone module version** for Odoo users who want complete self-hosted control with a one-time purchase.

-> **💡 Prefer a hosted solution?** Check out [Vinculum SaaS](https://vinculumapp.com) - our subscription-based hosted platform with the same features, zero setup required.
+> **💡 Prefer a hosted solution?** Check out [Vinc SaaS](https://getvinc.com) - our subscription-based hosted platform with the same features, zero setup required.

 ## 🎯 About This Version